patdanai767/patdanai767/README.md

 - ⚡ Fun fact: ... -->

 <h1 align="center">Hi 👋, I'm Pat.</h1>
-<h3 align="center">A passionate fullstack developer from Thailand.
+<h3 align="center">I'm a student at KMITL, specializing in the Internet of Things.
+I'm passionate about full stack development.
 From now on, it will be my adventure to keep upgrading my skills from my past experiences.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=patdanai767" alt="patdanai767" /></a> </p>